Peter Gottschalk

 Visiting Assistant Professor: Wesleyan University, Middletown, Connecticut (2002-2003).

-Assistant Professor: Southwestern University, Georgetown, Texas (1997 to 2003).
+Assistant Professor: Southwestern University, Georgetown, Texas (1997-2003).

 Publications